stemx2025/stemx2025.github.io/README.md

 - On this subject, I cannot provide more accurate information than the [Bureau of Labor Statistics' Occupational Outlook Handbook](https://www.bls.gov/ooh/).

 - In software development roles, [the projected job growth from 2024 to 2034 is 267k jobs, or 15%](https://www.bls.gov/ooh/Computer-and-Information-Technology/Software-developers.htm).
 This is the [fastest growing sector related to STEM, by-volume](https://www.bls.gov/ooh/most-new-jobs.htm).
 For comparison, the next highest by-volume are 166k jobs for Registered Nurses (5%) and 82k jobs for Data Scientists (34%).

+# How IT shapes the world

+- One of software's biggest impacts on the world is automatic computation.
+[This used to be a job title in the 1900's](https://rarehistoricalphotos.com/human-computer-women-profession/), where entire rooms of women whose job title was "Computer" were sent calculations to be done by hand, then returned to the requestor.
+  - Similarly, there has been an enormous reduction of office bureaucracy that is automated away by modern computer hardware over the past century.
+  - Without computers, we would need an army of 1000's of office workers to implement and enforce work procedures.
+  - With computers, that gets a lot more manageable with just a team of 100, or even a team of 10.

+- Smart devices and small device programming (aka microcontrollers) are everywhere.
+  - Many newer models of kitchen appliances have computers in them or digital components that needed a program written for them.
+  - The accelerator pedal in your car tells a computer how much gas to pump to the engine block. - The elevator in your building has computer controlling how it behaves.
+  - The payment system at your grocery store runs a secure cryptographic key signature against a payment card

 # Everything Else